wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 You can expand this test case with more samples.
 But unlike the sample in [#s](#prompt-testing-basics) you can't use the data-driven approach as xunit tests per sample rather than the whole collection.
-Instead, you'll want to load a set of samples from CSV and run them all through the model collecting the results in a list.
+Instead, you'll want to load a set of samples from CSV or other file format and run them all through the model collecting the results in a list.
 Then you can calculate the average score and check if it's within a certain range.

+Before you go wild with this approach, there's a warning that I need to leave you with.

+## The dangers of the model-based testing approach

+You should be aware that model-based testing comes with a huge disclaimer.
+I can't stress this enough, you're dealing with a token predicting pattern matching machine.
+So the scores you're going to see are not actual scores, but a token in a sequence.
+It's quite misleading to present this as a proper evaluation.
+But still, I'm writing about it, because testing with this approach does bring some value.

+When you ask a human to evaluate a response and score the response on a scale from 1 to 5 you get reasonable sounding results.
+Until you ask the human to explain their scoring.
+There is no mathematical explanation to the score.
+And this is the same for the LLM because the score is the result of a pattern matching exercise with output sampling.
+The thing you should be looking for is this: Are the LLM and human expert in agreement?

+After reading the papers for G-Eval and GPTScore I can tell you that the LLM evaluation is strange in nature, but does show remarkable agreement with human experts.
+And that is all you can ask for at the moment.
+So if you're wondering, why are we doing this?
+It's because it's the best we have at the moment.

 ## Monitoring prompt interactions in production